Home / Coronary Artery Disease Treatment Manhattan NYC | New York CAD Disease Specialist

 Your heart is the hardest-working organ in the body.
 Certain medical conditions can interrupt your heart function.
 Blocked blood vessels are linked to several heart conditions.
 Other medical conditions that also increase your risk include:

 Most of these medical conditions affect your heart or your arteries negatively.
 For example, some conditions harden your artery walls or narrow the functional space in your arteries, which makes your heart work harder.
 These conditions may also increase the pressure inside your arteries.
-If you have a history of these problems, make sure you get a check-up from a top cardiologist in NYC.
+If you have a history of these problems, make sure you get a check-up from a leading cardiology NYC doctor and top heart specialist in the country Dr. Reisman.

 According to the Centers for Disease Control, about 200,000 heart disease-related deaths are preventable.
 Lifestyle changes help strengthen your heart muscles and decrease the build-up of fatty deposits.
 Heart-healthy lifestyle habits improve your well-being and help you avoid treatments like coronary bypass surgery, angioplasty and stent placement.